ETX-ASU/simcapi-js/README.md

 });
 ```

-This `CapiModel` has two variables inside it that can be exposed to AELP.
+This `CapiModel` has three variables inside it that can be exposed to AELP.

 ### Expose Data ###